flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 For instance, the new Slim edition of the console released in 2010 (ironically, a year before the publication of RGH) codenamed **Trinity** moved the `CPU_PLL_BYPASS` point to a location hackers couldn't find (yet).
 Meanwhile, the RGH team found out they can fiddle with the PLL signal of the video encoder chip via I²C, and this will condition the speed of the CPU.
 Unfortunately, the video encoder can only slow it so much (just ~3 times [@anti_piracy-hacking_3]) so the precision and success rate is reduced.
 Nonetheless, it's still a huge accomplishment.

 Additionally, Slim consoles split the CB stage into CB_A and CB_B, where CB_B is further encrypted with the RC4 algorithm and relies on the CPU key.
 To add more to the despair, the zero-pairing backdoor got completely removed.
 Finally, all of these changes would soon be extended to older models as Microsoft publishes more software updates.
-Be as it may, hackers never gave up and found out they could modify CB_B in its encrypted form.
+Be that as it may, hackers never gave up and found out they could modify CB_B in its encrypted form.
 Thanks to a mathematical flaw in RC4, encrypted information can be altered just by applying `XOR` with an unencrypted delta patch [@anti_piracy-hacking_3], thereby allowing to disable encryption routines on CB_B without knowing the CPU Key!

 #### Selling RGH {.tab}